JosephMugo/Trivia-Api/backend/README.md

 ## Testing
 Before running the test
 - create a password.txt file in the database directory
-- write the password for the database on the first line
+- write the password for the database on the first line of the password.txt file

 To run the tests, run
 ```